 The Netflix production House of Cards is one of the most popular series around right now.
 Kevin Spacey plays the deceptive Democrat politician Frank Underwood and shows himself to be a vaper midway through the second season.
 His wife Claire accused him of smoking when seeing him with the CBD cigarette, at which point Frank fired back saying he wasn’t, because “it’s a vapor.”

 This was a great moment for vaping as it made it the focus of the show, instead of just an afterthought.
-And by explicitly differentiating smoking from vaping, House of Cards showed they were out to educate as well as just entertain.
+And by explicitly differentiating smoking from vaping and the additional use of vape liquids, House of Cards showed they were out to educate as well as just entertain.

 It was not that it was all great promotion for the vaping community, with Frank adding that vaping was “addiction without the consequences.”
 However, we’ll take what we can get.
 By illustrating vaping as a way for smokers to switch to a less harmful alternative was a great advertisement for harm reduction advocates, vaping’s appearance on House of Cards did the cause far better than harm.